ltrujello/ltrujello.github.io/docs/category_theory/Abelian Categories/Preadditive Categories.md

 $F_H: **Ab** \to **Ab**$ is in fact a functor.

 Now your category-theory-voice should be asking:
-\\begin{center}
+\begin{center}
 \begin{minipage}{0.8\textwidth}
 \textcolor{NavyBlue}{If $G$ is an abelian group, can we *also* create a functor $F^G: **Ab** \to **Ab**$ where $H \mapsto \hom(G, H)$?}
 \end{minipage}
-\end{center}ne can easily show that the answer is yes.
+\end{center}One can easily show that the answer is yes.
 In this direction, the functor is covariant.
 That is, for $\psi: H \to H'$, we have that

 \[